eslint-community/eslint-plugin-eslint-plugin/docs/rules/fixer-return.md

-# Enforces always return from a fixer function (fixer-return)
+# Require fixer function to return a fix (fixer-return)

 ✔️ The `"extends": "plugin:eslint-plugin/recommended"` property in a configuration file enables this rule.

-In a fixable rule, missing return from a fixer function will not apply fixes.
+In a [fixable](https://eslint.org/docs/developer-guide/working-with-rules#applying-fixes) rule, a fixer function is useless if it never returns anything.

 ## Rule Details

-This rule enforces that fixer functions always return a value.
+This rule enforces that a fixer function returns a fix in at least one situation.

 Examples of **incorrect** code for this rule: